Enoxh/jSStrap/README.md

 <p>Create a new MYSQL database called jsstart</p>
 <p>Import the codebase.sql file in the folder called sql.</p>
 <p>Open db_set.php in your favorite code editor and enter your host, database, username and password .</p>
 <p>Open index.php in your browser and everything should be identical to jsstart.com.</p>

+<h2>SECURITY</h2>

+ <p>This has none.
+Do not leave addSnippet.php on the server after you upload your files.
+A minimal security would be to rename it something cryptic but otherwise you should delete that file from the server after you upload.
+The DB methods could also use several improvements in that respect if you wanted to say use as something more than a public facing codebase.</p>
  <p></p>
   <p>Objective: Ideally I would like to simply offer an easy way to find code snippets.
 But I would love to see this grow into a large database of global code that people could contribute to.
 If you would like to work on this project or contribute code please contact me.
 On Twitter I am @Enoxh. </p>
   <p></p>